fredchen000/Youtube_Data_Viz/README.md

 # COMP4462_2020Final_Project
-Final Project on Youtube trending video data analysis from group DataTube
+COMP4462 Final_Project on Youtube trending video data analysis from group DataTube

 Due to privacy issue, we didn't include the dataset in this repository.
 Please download the dataset from Kaggle: [Trending YouTube Video Statistics](https://www.kaggle.com/datasnaek/youtube-new)